 \section{\texorpdfstring{$\mathrm{GL}_4 \times \mathrm{GL}_2 \leftrightsquigarrow \mathrm{GL}_4 \times \mathrm{GL}_2$}{GL\9040\204 \80\327 GL\9040\202 \9041\224 GL\9040\204 \80\327 GL\9040\202} Spectral Reciprocity}

 We record in this section a particular form of spectral reciprocity: a $\GL_2$ moment of $\GL_4 \times \GL_2$ Rankin--Selberg $L$-functions is equal to a main term plus a dual moment, which is a $\GL_2$ moment of $\GL_4 \times \GL_2$ Rankin--Selberg $L$-functions.
 In the case that we are interested in, these $\GL_4 \times \GL_2$ Rankin--Selberg $L$-functions factorise as the product of four $\GL_2$ standard $L$-functions, so that this is an explicit formula for the fourth moment of $L(1/2,f)$ weighted by a test function $h^{\hol}(k_f)$.
 This formula is due to Kuznetsov \cite{Kuz89,Kuz99}, though the initial proof was incomplete in parts and was subsequently completed by Motohashi \cite{Mot03}.
-We state the following version of Kuznetsov's formula, which is implicit in the work of Motohashi \cite{Mot03}\footnote{Motohashi states a formulation of \hyperref[thm:KM4x2reciprocity]{Theorem \ref*{thm:KM4x2reciprocity}} for which the left-hand side of \eqref{eqn:KM4x2identity} only involves a sum over Hecke--Maa\ss{} cusp forms instead of including holomorphic Hecke cusp forms, as well as slightly different assumptions on the pair of test functions $(h,h^{\hol})$; nonetheless, an examination of the proof shows that the result remains valid in the formulation \eqref{eqn:KM4x2identity} (cf.~\cite[Remark, p.~4]{Mot03}).}.
+We state the following version of Kuznetsov's formula, which is implicit in the work of Motohashi \cite{Mot03}.

-\begin{theorem}[{Kuznetsov \cite[Theorem 15]{Kuz89}, Motohashi \cite[Theorem]{Mot03}}] Let $h(t)$ be an even function that is holomorphic in the horizontal strip $|\Im(t)| \leq 1/2 + \delta$ for some $\delta > 0$ and satisfies $h(t) \ll (1 + |t|)^{-5}$, and let $h^{\hol} : 2\N \to \C$ be a sequence that satisfies $h^{\hol}(k) \ll k^{-5}$.
+\begin{theorem}[{Kuznetsov \cite[Theorem 15]{Kuz89}, Motohashi \cite[Theorem]{Mot03}}] Let $h(t)$ be an even function that is holomorphic in the horizontal strip $|\Im(t)| \leq 1/2 + \delta$ for some $\delta > 0$ and satisfies $h(t) \ll (1 + |t|)^{-5}$, and let $h^{\hol} : 2\N \to \mathbb{C}$ be a sequence that satisfies $h^{\hol}(k) \ll k^{-5}$.
 Suppose additionally that the function

 where $J_{\alpha}(x)$ denotes the Bessel function of the first kind, is such that its Mellin transform $\widehat{H}(s) \coloneqq \int_{0}^{\infty} H(x) x^s \, \frac{dx}{x}$ is holomorphic in the strip $-4 < \Re(s) < 1$, in which it satisfies the bounds $\widehat{H}(s) \ll (1 + |\Im(s)|)^{\Re(s) - 4}$.
 Then